Sunday, August 30, 2015

 Typical Kalua Pig Plate Lunch

-You can see the influences of Chinese, Koreans, Japanese, Filipinos, and Portuguese immigrants workers on Hawaiian cuisine in my following series of Hawaiian recipes.
-So do check back for more, plus cool video of beautiful scenic Hawaii.
+You can see the influences of Chinese, Korean, Japanese, Filipino, and Portuguese immigrant workers on Hawaiian cuisine in my following series of Hawaiian recipes.
+So do check back for more, plus a cool video of beautiful scenic Hawaii.

 Ingredients for Sticky Rice (3-4 servings)